-The District is proceeding towards the development of a state-of-the-art regional watermanagement model that will adequately address the needs of its clients.
+The District is proceeding towards the development of a state-of-the-art regional water-management model that will adequately address the needs of its clients.
 This peer review component provides an important quality-control step in the development of the RSM.
-The District is to be commended for including this formative peer review in the RSM development process.
+The District is to be commended for including this formative peer review in the RSM development process and for responding to the questions raised during the review.